theo-armour/2021/bookmarks/backup-alarms.md

 HotM cannot and does not control all noisome nuisances.

-HotM seek to identify, design or control, and monitor excessive noise.
+HotM seeks to identify, design or control, and monitor excessive noise.

 Your right to peace and quiet is defined and delineated via numerous authoritative sources.